 Research and Enterprise Services has conducted a gap analysis in 2015/16 and 2016/17 and worked with researchers across the institution to identify actions to ensure the University of Suffolk not only meets the expectations of the Concordat but really understands the development needs of our research community and can provide an excellent working environment.

 The University has recently applied for the award and further details of the outcome will be available here.
 If you would like to understand more about the Award and how you can get involved please contact email@example.com.

-What has the University done to prepare the application?
+What had the University done to prepare the initial application?

 - Formed a working group led by Research and Enterprise Services to progress the award application

 - Raised awareness of the Concordat across the University at Researcher Development events and workshops